anjalikatara10/anjalikatara10/README.md

 Graduated with a Master's Degree in Data Analytics from Northeastern University.
 Passionate about obtaining rich insights from data that helps drive business growth.
 Have hands-on experience with using machine learning algorithms for predictive analysis and feature importance, data visualization, statistical analysis and natural language processing.
 You can find me on [![LinkedIn][3.2]][3].

 - Actively looking for an full-time oppurtunity as a Data Analyst or Data Engineer
-- Python, R, SQL, Tableau, Spark, AWS, GIS and Hadoop but not limited to are few of my preferred tech tools.
+- Python, R, SQL, Tableau, Spark and Hadoop but not limited to are few of my preferred tech tools.
 - How to reach me: anjalikatara10@gmail.com

 ## 🔧 Technologies & Tools